brunotineli/openfilter/examples/hello-ocr/README.md

 ## Overview

-This example demonstrates serveral filter types easily composed together to achieve a simple task: run OCR on a simple text video
+This example demonstrates several filter types easily composed together to achieve a simple task: run OCR on a simple text video

 ```mermaid
 flowchart LR